mbigman/conditionals-ball-and-paddle/README.md

 ![y bounce](https://s3.amazonaws.com/upperline/curriculum-assets/p5js/labs/y-bounce.gif)

-Once you get that, the next step is to say if the ball is past the paddle vertically AND it's where the paddle is horizontally.
+Once you get that, the next step is to say the ball should reverse if it's is past the paddle vertically **AND** *it's where the paddle is horizontally*.
 We can use the logical operator `&&`.

 Translate this into real code, it's totally ok to write the conditional across multiple lines:
 ```